 San Francisco Road Runners

 Running is usually free.
-But running with experienced runners and coaches is priceless.
-Yeah, the SFRR is $150 a year, but you can take them for a test run for free on Saturday mornings at 745am.
+But running with experienced trail blazers and coaches is priceless.
+Yeah, the SFRR is $150 a year, but you can take them for a test run for free on Saturday mornings at 7:45am.
 That means you can get coaching expertise, race discounts, and cool swag all before brunch.
-Check their website for the meeting location for the weekly long runs which offer distances of 3-18 miles.
-Plus, with pace groups from 7:30-12:30 minute miles, runners of every ability will feel welcome and included at SFRR group runs.
+Check their website for the meeting location of the weekly long runs, which offer distances of three to 18 miles.
+Plus, with pace groups from 7:30-12:30-minute miles, runners of every ability will feel welcome and included at SFRR group runs.

 Sports Basement Fun Run

 Sports Basement, our favorite spot for discounted athletic and sporting gear, also hosts a bevy of free classes for the community.
-Head to their Presidio location every Tuesday at 630pm and crush a a 3-to-6-mile jaunt.
-After the run, enjoy drinks and snacks with your new running buddies.
+Head to their Presidio location every Wednesday at 6:30pm and crush a three- to six-mile jaunt.
+And after the run, enjoy drinks and snacks with your new running buddies.

 lululemon Run Club

-Every Monday at 630pm, lace up your sneakers and make for lululemon’s Cow Hollow outpost on Union Street for a group run.
-If you’re looking to make other runner friends, this is a perfect opportunity — afterwards, the group heads to the Bluelight Bar next door for some brews and good food.
+Every Monday at 6:30pm, lace up your sneakers and make for lululemon’s Cow Hollow outpost on Union St. for a four-mile group run.
+If you’re looking to make some new runner friends, this is a perfect opportunity — afterward, the group heads to the Bluelight Bar next door for some brews and good food.

-The November Project might be the most well-known free workout in the country.
-The workout is so popular on Wednesdays and Fridays they offer two sessions — one at 530am and one at 630am.
-You can also start your week off on the right foot at 630am at Fort Mason too.
-Expect running (hills, stairs, intervals, and sprints) along with lots of body-weight exercises.
+November Project might be the most well-known free workout in the country.
+The meet-up is so popular in San Francisco, that on Wednesdays they offer two sessions at Alta Plaza Park — one at 5:30am and one at 6:30am.
+You can also start your week off with a 6:30am Monday morning sweat sesh at Mission Dolores Park.
+If you want to join in on their Friday workout, check their Facebook page for the location.
+Just make sure you’re ready for running (hills, stairs, intervals, and sprints) along with lots of body-weight exercises.
 Oh, and prepared to be sore the next day.